GenomicsAotearoa/IndigiDataAotearoa_IntroToR/docs/1_Background.md

     2. In the window that opens select **Existing Directory**
         Then select **Browse....**
-        Choose and then click "~/R4Genomnics".
+        Choose and then click "~/IndigiDataIntroToR".

     3. Finally click `Create Project`.
 In the
-        "Files" tab of your output pane (more about the RStudio layout in a moment), you should see an RStudio project file, **R4Genomics.Rproj**.
+        "Files" tab of your output pane (more about the RStudio layout in a moment), you should see an RStudio project file, **IndigiDataIntroToR.Rproj**.
 All RStudio projects end with the "**.Rproj**" file extension.